 position Assistant Coach

-Former Rhode Island head coach Michael Needham enters his third season as assistant coach with the Buckeyes.
+Former Rhode Island head coach Michael Needham enters his fourth season as assistant coach with the Buckeyes.
 Needham spent six seasons as head coach of the Rams from 2011-2016.

 In his first season, Needham helped the Buckeyes to their first outright Big Ten championship in program history and was part of Walker-Hock’s staff that earned United Soccer Coaches Midwest Region Staff of the Year accolades.
 Nikki Walts garnered Big Ten Midfielder of the Year honors while Morgan Wolcott was named the conference’s Defender of the Year and Sammy Edwards joined the duo on the All-Big Ten team.
 In addition, Wolcott was named a United Soccer Coaches Second Team All-American while Walts earned United Soccer Coaches Second Team All-American honors.